Nanaimo Relocation Guide

 Your Private Island

-We don't have rush-hour in Nanaimo, so you can spend more time at home in the morning, enjoying the amazingly mild weather.
+We don't have a rush hour in Nanaimo, so you can spend more time at home in the morning, enjoying the amazingly mild weather.
 So when you buy a house in Nanaimo, know that you're going to live on island time.
-Living here will reduce your stress, increase your quality of life, and make you realize there is more to life than just working.
+Living here will reduce your stress, increase your quality of life, and realize there is more to life than just working.

 Top Ten Nanaimo Parks and Trails

-The stunning scenery found at Neck Point is a popular Nanaimo destination for photography.
-Well maintained trails will lead you to beautiful vistas overlooking the Georgia Straight.
+The stunning scenery at Neck Point is a popular Nanaimo destination for photography.
+Well-maintained trails will lead you to beautiful vistas overlooking the Georgia Straight.
+Neck Point is accessed off Morningside Drive near Hammond Bay Elementary and is very popular with locals for a calm stroll along the ocean.